Ask the Experts: Retail Package Selection

 Robert: The single most important success factor is to be decisive.
 Indecision will elongate the process and introduce doubt.
 This doesn’t mean being hasty in making the selection.
 Rather, plan the activities, execute the plan, and then make the most informed decision based on your pre-defined criteria.

 David: As I said earlier, having the business users involved throughout the process.
 The users of the system need to be involved so they have buy-in.
-You don’t want them thinking, “IT bought this package and told us to use it.”
+You don’t want them thinking, “IT selected this package and told us to use it.”
 You want the users of the system to have ownership throughout the process from identifying the requirements of what they want the system to do to ultimately selecting the right solution for their needs.

-Heidi: Business vision and focus understood all the way down to the lowest level employee, along with the willingness to work with an experienced external partner who has the ability to mitigate the pitfalls of the selection process.
+Business vision and focus understood all the way down to the lowest level employee, along with the willingness to work with an experienced external partner who has the ability to mitigate the pitfalls of the selection process.

 You want the users of the system to have ownership throughout the process from identifying the requirements of what they want the system to do to ultimately selecting the right solution for their needs.